Kucoin/kucoin-api-docs/source/localizable/index.html.md

   }
 }
 ```
-Subscribe to this topic to get the realtime push of BBO changes.
+Subscribe to this topic to get the push of BBO changes.
 If there is no change within **one second**, it will not be pushed.

 The ticker channel provides price updates whenever a match happens.
 If multiple orders are matched at the same time, only the last matching event will be pushed.